 More in depth:

-It’s good to include a strength training program during the off season, and it can be started early if you like.
-You may or may not be doing heavy aerobic training, but increasing strength and overall conditioning is worth focusing on as soon as you have motivation and interest, and as soon as you can make time for it.
-For many people, they may start any time from September to early November, depending on how long their season is, what the weather is like, what their motivation and time constraints are.
-Probably starting in late September or October is pretty common for a lot of endurance athletes who finish their main competitive season in August or the beginning of September.
+It’s good to include a strength training program during the off season, or even throughout the season, depending on your goals.
+It can help improve performance as well as reduce your risk of injury.
+If you start early in the off season, you may or may not be doing heavy aerobic training, but increasing strength and overall conditioning is worth focusing on as soon as you have motivation and interest, and as soon as you can make time for it.
+For many people, they may start any time from September to early November, depending on how long their season is, what the weather is like, what their motivation and time constraints are like.
+Starting in late September or October is pretty common for a lot of endurance athletes who finish their main competitive season in August or the beginning of September.
 The first several trips to the gym should be nothing more than just getting back into it and getting a feel for non sport-specific activity.
 You may even want to start at home with some body weight exercises or some simple dumbbells and resistance bands before moving into the gym.
 Either way, just work with and pay attention to your body.
 The aim is to get stronger, correct any imbalances you may have, maintain or increase flexibility, and lay the foundations for good health and good fitness down the road.

 Pro tip: There’s no such thing as being too strong.
 If you’re an endurance athlete, there is usually an interest in keeping body mass down, but increasing strength does not necessarily require or imply an increase in body mass.
 If you are weak, then your performance will suffer as a result.
 If you have muscle mass, but don’t use it, or can’t because you don’t have a good ability to recruit those muscle fibers, then you’re carrying around extra weight that is literally weighing you down and slowing you down… Make sure you can use the muscle you have by using it at a high level of intensity at least infrequently.
 If you’re concurrently engaged in both endurance and resistance training, you will not be able to maximize either, but if you are building a foundation upon which to build better endurance strength down the line, almost every athlete will do better if they are stronger when they transition into heavier endurance and sport-specific training.